October 24, 2018 | Authored by: Kevin Cancilla

 Still, interest isn't the only aspect of a customer purchase that businesses need to consider.
 They should also try to decipher consumers' intent.

 The Harvard Business Review gave a great explanation as to why understanding intention is more important than knowing demographic details.
 Parents are often interested in tech products for their children, but their reasoning can vary greatly.
 This reasoning then affects their purchase.
-Those who feel comfortable giving their children technological freedom look for devices that are entertaining.
+Those who feel comfortable giving their children technological freedom look for entertaining devices.
 On the other hand, parents who want to limit screen time tend to choose products that support education.

 Knowing these differences can guide, for example, a maker of internet-connected devices to create two children's products with different selling points.
-Or, alternatively, they can market the same product in different ways: one strategy emphasizing fun, the other showcasing academic value.
+Alternatively, they can market the same product in different ways: one strategy emphasizing fun, the other showcasing academic value.

 - Activities: What a person does for work or leisure says a lot about the products he wants or needs.